Holllyyyy/techicaldicumentationpage/README.md

 ## My process

 I started with writing HTML where I added nav bar with links to sections.
-Than I made few sections,with a lot of text, with <p> element,<li>,<code>.
+Than I made few sections,with a lot of text, with 'p' element,'li','code'.
 When I wrote code in html  I put like this:

 ```html
  <h3>An example of an attribute is:</h3>